vandanaMiglani/Penn-Cloud/README.md

 ## Languages used

 Primarily, the entire code was written in C/C++.
-For rendering the pages, HTML, CSS and Bootstrap Libararies were used.
+For rendering the pages, HTML, CSS and Bootstrap was used.

 ## Note